 – Prescription Diet Canine

 Adapt your dog’s diet to contribute to keeping their mouth happy, and follow these simple steps to create a routine with your pet to keep tartar away.
-Your dog’s oral health is an integral part of their overall health and happiness.
+Your dog’s oral health is an integral part of its overall health and happiness.

 Guest Author Bio: